Legal Betting on Presidential Impeachment Odds

 Still, because impeachment is an intensely political process with ramifications on both sides of the aisle and with the public at large (no matter which way the proceedings go), bettors are often extremely tempered in their analysis of whether or not a President will be impeached.
 That said, as with all legal political betting, there is much to be gleaned about a President’s impeachment chances by looking to the odds boards.

 Is It Legal To Bet On Presidential Impeachment Odds?

 It is largely considered to be legal to wager on Presidential impeachment odds if you use an offshore betting site to do so.
 Despite the growing number of US-regulated online and brick-and-mortar sportsbooks popping up across the country, you will not find political betting odds at these locations.

-This is because most state governments either disallow or discourage sportsbooks from offering election odds, entertainment betting odds or even eSports betting odds.
+This is because most state governments either disallow or discourage sportsbooks from offering election odds.
 Fortunately, political betting has always been popular at offshore sites, and those remain the only places to find odds on politics and government-related issues.